g-omarsdottir/helping-hands-happy-hearts/README.md

 We believe everyone wins when small acts of kindness become part of our daily routines.
 This platform offers a convenient channel to connect with neighbors within our fast-paced modern society.

 Mockup
-You can view the live project here (link to deployed website) *(To open in a new window, press "ctrl" (or ⌘ for Mac) + click on the link)*
+You can view the live project here [Helping Hands, Happy Hearts](https://helping-hands-happy-hearts-546cab7eb98a.herokuapp.com/)<br>
+*(To open in a new window, press "ctrl" (or ⌘ for Mac) + click on the link)*

 ## Table of contents